moyano83/Designing-Data-Intensive-Applications/README.md

 This configuration rarely makes sense within a single datacenter, but it might make sense in certain situations:

 ##### Multi-datacenter operation
-In a multi-leader configuration, you can have a leader in each datacenter: each datacenter’s leader replicates its changes to the leaders in other datacenters. _Single-leader_ and _multi-leader_ configurations in multidatacenter deployment differs in:
+In a multi-leader configuration, you can have a leader in each datacenter: each datacenter's leader replicates its changes to the leaders in other datacenters. _Single-leader_ and _multi-leader_ configurations in multidatacenter deployment differs in: